Argent77/A7-WaresOfThePlanes/README.md

 As the items vary greatly in power, they are only gradually made available as the main story of the game progresses.

-Detailed descriptions of available items are listed here: [item-descriptions.txt](https://raw.githubusercontent.com/Argent77/A7-WaresOfThePlanes/master/A7-WaresOfThePlanes/doc/item-descriptions.txt)
+Detailed descriptions of available items are listed in the mod's readme.

 ### Identify all wares *(not recommended; requires the main component)*